Estevenson1994/Clothes-Store/README.md

 This application uses data stored as an array of hashes, stored in a constant.
 This can be found in the folder [data](https://github.com/Estevenson1994/Clothes-Store/tree/master/data).
 This was chosen to Mock out the database interaction and to replicate how the data would be return if a postgres database was used.
 Therefore, with further development, a database can implemented without having to change the code.

-This folder also contains the file [data_setup.rb](https://github.com/Estevenson1994/Clothes-Store/blob/master/data/data_setup.rb) which tells the program which data use, depending on which environment it is running, e.g. test or production.
+This folder also contains the file [data_setup.rb](https://github.com/Estevenson1994/Clothes-Store/blob/master/data/data_setup.rb) which tells the program which data to use, depending on which environment it is running in i.e. test or production.
 Therefore the production data is not altered when running tests.

-The test data is reset before each test in a 'before' block found in the [spec_helper](https://github.com/Estevenson1994/Clothes-Store/blob/master/spec/spec_helper.rb) file so that each test starts with a fresh data set.
+The test data is reset before each test in a 'before' block found in the [spec_helper](https://github.com/Estevenson1994/Clothes-Store/blob/master/spec/spec_helper.rb).
+Therefore each test starts with a fresh data set.
 This method was writen [here](https://github.com/Estevenson1994/Clothes-Store/blob/master/spec/reset_test_data.rb).
 This is to replicate a database tear down that would be performed if a database was used.

 ![screenshot](https://i.imgur.com/yf69740.png)